 - Best MetaTrader Brokers

 - How to Avoid Forex Scams

 - Compare Forex Brokers

-For our 2020 Forex Broker Review we assessed, rated, and ranked 30 international forex brokers.
-Each broker was graded on 105 different variables and, in total, over 50,000 words of research were produced.
+For our 2021 Forex Broker Review we assessed, rated, and ranked 27 international forex brokers over a three-month time period resulting in over 50,000 words of published research.

-All data submitted by brokers is hand-checked for accuracy.
-Ultimately, our rigorous data validation process yields an error rate of less than 1% each year, providing site visitors quality data they can trust.
+Ultimately, our rigorous data validation process yields an error rate of less than .1% each year, providing site visitors with quality data they can trust.
 Learn more about how we test.

 Forex Risk Disclaimer